Rustam9724/Rustam9724/README.md

 [![Codewars image](codewars.png)](https://www.codewars.com/users/rustam9724)

 ## My projects

+[shelter](https://rustam9724.github.io/shelter/pages/main/index.html "shelter") - a site with which you can save the life of an animal

+[virtual keyboard](https://rustam9724.github.io/virtual-keyboard/virtual-keyboard/index.html "virtual keyboard") - virtual keyboard that can be used even when the real one is broken

+[portfolio](https://rustam9724.github.io/portfolio-project-/portfolio/index.html "portfolio") - Save sincere emotions, romantic feelings and happy moments of life together with professional photographer

 [cssMemSlider](https://rustam9724.github.io/cssMemSlider/cssMemSlider/index.html "cssMemSlider") - a project where you can enjoy a little slideshow

-[virtual keyboard](https://rustam9724.github.io/virtual-keyboard/virtual-keyboard/index.html "virtual keyboard") - virtual keyboard that can be used even when the real one is broken

-[shelter](https://rustam9724.github.io/shelter/pages/main/index.html "shelter") - a site with which you can save the life of an animal

 [online-store](https://rustam9724.github.io/online-store/online-store/dist/index.html "omline-store") - an online store where you can choose a guitar of your choice